Traffic light: Effects

 Drivers spend on average around 2% of journey time passing through signalised junctions.
 Traffic lights can increase the traffic capacity at intersections and reduce delay for side road traffic, but can also result in increased delay for main road traffic.
 Hans Monderman, the innovative Dutch traffic engineer, and pioneer of shared space schemes, was sceptical of their role, and is quoted as having said of them: "We only want traffic lights where they are useful and I haven't found anywhere where they are useful yet."

 A World Economic Forum study found that signalised junctions are linked to higher rates of localised air pollution.
 Drivers accelerate and stop frequently at lights and as such peak particle concentration can be around 29 times higher than during free-flow conditions.
 The WEF recommends that traffic authorities synchronise traffic signals, consider alternative traffic management systems and consider placing traffic lights away from residential areas, schools, and hospitals.

 The separation of conflicting streams of traffic in time can reduce the chances of right-angle collisions by turning traffic and cross traffic, but they can increase the frequency of rear-end crashes by up to 50%.
 Since right-angled and turn-against-traffic collisions are more likely to result in injuries, this is often an acceptable trade-off.
 They can also adversely affect the safety of bicycle and pedestrian traffic.
 Between 1979 and 1988, the city of Philadelphia, Pennsylvania, removed signals at 199 intersections that were not warranted.
 On average, the intersections had 24% fewer crashes after the unwarranted signals were removed.
 The traffic lights had been erected in the 1960s because of since-resolved protests over traffic.
 By 1992, over 800 traffic lights had been removed at 426 intersections, and the number of crashes at these intersections dropped by 60%.

 Justification

 Criteria have been developed to help ensure that new traffic lights are installed only where they will do more good than harm and to justify the removal of existing traffic lights where they are not warranted.
 They are most often placed on arterial roads at intersections with either another arterial road or a collector road, or on an expressway where an interchange is not warranted.
 In some situations, traffic signals can also be found on collector roads in busy settings.

+United States

+The International Municipal Signal Association provides input as to standards concerning traffic signals and control devices.
+One example is the input the association provided for the Manual on Uniform Traffic Control Devices (MUTCD).
+The MUTCD is issued by the Federal Highway Administration (FHWA) of the United States Department of Transportation (USDOT).

 In the United States, the criteria for installation of a traffic control signal are prescribed by the Manual on Uniform Traffic Control Devices (MUTCD), which defines the criteria in nine warrants: